Misogyny in ice hockey: 2020s

+In October 2023, Massimo Siciliano and Nicolas Daigle of the Victoriaville Tigres pleaded guilty to sexually assaulting a 17-year-old girl in Quebec City in 2021.
+Daigle also pleaded guilty to two charges of filming and sharing a video of the assault with his coach and teammates.
+Upon learning of the video, a Tigres employee reportedly told Daigle to delete it.
+In July 2024, both players were sentenced to roughly two-and-a-half years each in prison.

+In October 2024, the CTV news program W5 reported on allegations of a group sexual assault involving eight former Ontario Hockey League players in 2014.
+The complainant, then 22 years old, was in a relationship with a 19-year-old Mississauga Steelheads player.
+The woman alleged that an encounter with her boyfriend that began as a consensual act turned into a group assault involving eight players ranging from ages 16 to 19.
+In March 2025, Peel Regional Police confirmed they were investigating these allegations.

+That same month, a lawsuit was filed against four Windsor Spitfires players for a group sexual assault at an end-of-season party in 1984.
+The suit claims that a fifth player was "standing in the corner … crying throughout the remainder of the [alleged] assaults".

+In April 2025, The Athletic reported that the New York Rangers retained a law firm in 2024 to investigate a former team employee's allegation that Artemi Panarin sexually assaulted her.
+Panarin and Madison Square Garden Sports, which owns the Rangers, paid settlements to the former employee without an admission of wrongdoing.

 Hockey Hall of Fame

 In 2010, Cammi Granato and Angela James became the first two women to be inducted into the Hockey Hall of Fame as players.
 The Hall of Fame, however, introduced a rule at the same time limiting the number of women who could be inducted each year to two, and as of 2020 has only inducted six other women (and 36 men) leading to accusations of sexism, male chauvinism, and misogyny.

 After scoring the Clarkson Cup–winning goal in 2015, Boston Blades forward Janine Weber was asked by the Hall to donate the stick she had scored with, however it was one of only two sticks she had.
 She was forced to reach out via Twitter to organise a sponsorship for herself to replace the stick she had donated.

 In January 2019, the Hall of Fame was criticised for the disparity between the baby clothes in their gift shop, with the boys' clothes proclaiming "Future hockey legend" and the girls' clothes proclaiming "Cutie".